Emversity Allied Health Programs

 | 2 full NEET mock tests + error analysis |

-Choosing the right books is as important as following the right strategy.
+Choosing the right books is as important as following the right NEET strategy.
 NCERT should always be the base, but combining it with standard reference books and practice material gives the best results.
-Below are the most recommended books for NEET 2026 Physics preparation:
+Below are the NEET 2026 study materials for Physics preparation:

 NEET toppers depend only on NCERT textbooks as their major source, studying them line by line carefully and creating short notes for instant revision.
 NEET toppers attempt all NCERT practice exercises and exemplar problems, follow minimal study materials to prevent confusion, and keep practising with mock tests so that they know question patterns and improve their ability to solve problems.